jjwtay/graphql-codegen-helper/README.md

 # graphql-codegen-helper
 Graphql Codengen helper functions to quickly build plugins.

+## Basic Usage

+Creates a graphql-codegen plugin based off human readable Javascript Object interpretation of the graphql schema.

+    const plugin = createPlugin(schemaObject => // do whatever you wish with the schema object and return whatever you wish to generated as string)

-## How to create a plugin.
+## Example: How to create a plugin.
 Simple Example to create a plugin that prettifies a graphql schema to human readable javascript object.

 *With this typescript plugin file*